 - a blend of support and challenge focused on a school’s development, and

-- a peer-based model that brings together international educators from across the world of CIS-accredited schools.
+- a peer-based model that brings together international educators from across the world of CIS member schools.

 CIS International Accreditation has been further validated and is accepted by other countries and associations internationally as a mark of quality assurance.
 This includes the International Commission Advancing Independent School Accreditation (ICAISA) and the International Alliance for Accreditation in the United States of America, ONESQA in Thailand, the Victoria and Queensland State Departments of Education in Australia, the Council of British International Schools (COBIS) in the UK, the British Schools of the Middle East (BSME) and the Federation of British International Schools in Southeast Asia (FOBISIA).
 CIS International Accreditation is recognised throughout the United States, facilitating the acceptance of students’ transcripts with colleges and universities.
 Read more about our global recognition and collaborations with other agencies.